2020PB/police-brutality/reports/Texas.md

 * https://twitter.com/AbkTrauma/status/1266511972524269569

-### Officer pushs protestor that is filming | Date Unknown
+### Officer pushs protester that is filming | Date Unknown

-A protestor is filming and asking "why?", referring to protestors being arrested.
-An officer then pushs the protestor that is filming, knocking the camera to the ground.
+A protester is filming and asking "why?", referring to protesters being arrested.
+An officer then pushs the protester that is filming, knocking the camera to the ground.

 tags: shove, push, property-destruction, arrest, protester